tapis-project/documentation/source/deployment/preliminaries.rst

 the "site domain".
 By default, each tenant is defined to a subdomain of the site domain.
-For example, the primary site at TACC has domain tapis.io, and each tenant is assigned the subdomain of the form <tenant_id>.tapis.io (e.g., designsafe.tapis.io for the DesignSafe project and cyverse.tapis.io for the CyVerse project).
+For example, the primary site at TACC has domain tapis.io, and each tenant is assigned the subdomain of the form <tenant_id>.tapis.io (e.g., designsafe.tapis.io for the DesignSafe project and cyverse.tapis.io for the CyVerse project, etc.).

 The official Tapis deployment tools will deploy and configure a special HTTP proxy, called Tapis Proxy, to handle TLS negotiation and service request routing for all tenants owned by the site.
-The official Tapis Proxy, or another reverse or an HTTP reverse proxy with equivalent functionality, is strictly required for the Tapis services to function.
+The official Tapis Proxy, or an HTTP reverse proxy with equivalent functionality, is strictly required for the Tapis services to function.
 In order for the Tapis Proxy to be configured and deployed properly, the following must be available and provided: